The Huntley Wealth Scholarship – For Students Who Lost a Parent

 Every year, Huntley Wealth offers scholarships to college students who have suffered financial hardships because one or both of their parents died uninsured.
 The death of any parent is a tragedy, but when a parent dies and leaves the family in financial peril, it can become a disaster that derails their children’s plans for education and achievement.

 We invite college students who find themselves in this situation to apply for the Huntley Wealth Scholarship, either in writing or on video.
 Each year, we select two scholarship winners who have compelling life stories of personal and financial loss.
 Find out how to apply here.

-In 2018, we were honored to present Huntley Wealth Scholarships to Tenesha Robertson of Grambling State University and Greg Ingrao of Columbia Southern University.
+We are honored to have presented a Huntley Wealth Care Scholarship to the winners below.
 We hope these awards have helped lighten the financial burdens they face as they work their way through college and beyond.

-The Huntley Wealth Care Scholarship awards $3,500 in prize money once a year, to high school seniors and college students.
+As of the last June 2020 round, the Huntley Wealth Care Scholarship awards a total of $3,500 in prize money once a year, to high school seniors and college students.